JinghaoLu/MIN1PIPE/README.md

     2. [Custom data](#custom-data)

 ## Introduction
-MIN1PIPE contains the following three steps:
+MIN1PIPE contains the following three modules:
 - **`Neural Enhancing`**: remove spatial noise and then adaptively remove non-neural background in the field of view in a framewise manner.
 - **`Movement Correction`**: remove field of view movement with a hierarchical designed nonrigid movement correction module (integrating KLT Tracker and LogDemons deformation registration method), which is free of assumption about movement type and amplitude.
 - **`Neural Signal Extraction`**: identify neuronal ROIs and corresponding calcium traces with minimal false positive rates (incorporating GMM, LSTM as true neuron selector and modified CNMF as spatiotemporal calcium signal identifier)